catmorbid/cybergod-mkdocs/docs/systems/combat.md

 `Damage Class 4, Dying`

 Hits to vital organs or major arteries.
 Damage will cause enough pain for you to fall down and be incapacitated.
 Unless treated you will die.
+A dying character can be saved by performing first aid: Make a **Moderate** `Medtech x Mind` test to stabilize the wound before the character dies.

 #### Overkill